Family Is Central to God’s Plan

 The Lord knows that not all of His children will have the opportunity to be married in this life.
 He has promised that all who accept the gospel and strive to keep their covenants will have the opportunity to be married and have children either in this life or the next.

 The family proclamation states that “the divine plan of happiness enables family relationships to be perpetuated beyond the grave.
 Sacred ordinances and covenants available in holy temples make it possible for individuals to return to the presence of God and for families to be united eternally.”

-Children born to parents who have been sealed in the temple are born in the covenant and thereby become part of an eternal family, based upon their faithfulness.
-Children who are not born in the covenant can also become part of an eternal family once their natural or adoptive parents have been sealed to one another.
+Children born to parents who have been sealed in the temple are born in the covenant.
+Thus, they are part of an eternal family, based upon their faithfulness.
+Children who are not born in the covenant can also become part of an eternal family once their natural or adoptive parents are sealed to one another.
 The ordinance of sealing children to parents is performed only in the temple.
-To extend these blessings to all people, those who are living are also able to perform proxy sealings in behalf of those who have died.
+To extend these blessings to all people, we can also perform proxy sealings for those who have died.
 In this way, all families may be together forever.

-The sealing ordinance is the crowning blessing of the temple.
-It is God’s greatest gift to His children because it enables us to return to live with Him and all of our loved ones forever.
+The sealing ordinance is God’s greatest gift to His children.
+It enables us to return to live with Him and all of our loved ones forever.
 It offers marvelous blessings for this life and the next.
-It is a constant reminder that families are central to God’s plan and to our happiness here and in the eternities.
+It is a constant reminder that families are central to God’s plan and to our happiness here and in eternity.
 It provides peace, hope, and joy for all who faithfully receive it.